Our History

 We would be honored to have you join us as a Member: participate in our Educational Programs, apply for a Fellowship, or enjoy a unique, member-stay experience within our historic buildings in Civita di Bagnoregio, Italy.

-Located in Alto Lazio, in the ancient hill town of Civita di Bagnoregio, the facilities of The Civita Institute were conceived as a research center and donated to NIAUSI/ The Civita Institute for that purpose by the esteemed Professor Emerita Astra Zarina, a 2023 recipient of the Distinguished Faculty Award for Lifetime Achievement by the UW College of Built Environments, and her husband Anthony Costa Heywood, architect, who continues to reside at The Civita Institute.
+Located in Alto Lazio, in the ancient hill town of Civita di Bagnoregio, the facilities of The Civita Institute were conceived as a research center and donated to NIAUSI/ The Civita Institute for that purpose by the esteemed Professor Emerita Astra Zarina, a 2023 recipient of the Distinguished Faculty Award for Lifetime Achievement by the UW College of Built Environments, and her husband Anthony Costa Heywood.

 The Civita Institute is managed by an all-volunteer Board of Directors that remains energized by the sincere gratitude of its community - its members, fellows, and educational program participants.
 The mission of The Civita Institute continues to inspire and educate Americans through exploration of the unique qualities of Italian hill towns.